rauvarfer/Metadata_Apps/ToF-ERDA-app/README.md

 # JSON File Structure

-Below is an example of the resulting `.json` file:
+Below is an example of the resulting `.json` file (please note that the fields whose values are empty are the fields to be setted by the user, while those with values are the ones that are predefined):

 ```json
 {